 Egyptian Alabaster Vessel

-An ancient Egyptian alabaster vessel with a narrow flared rim and flat bottom.
+An ancient Egyptian alabaster vessel with a narrow flared rim and rounded bottom.

 Alabaster was prized by the ancient Egyptians for its translucence and decorative veining, qualities which were further emphasized in the carving process.
 Vessels like these were often deposited in the tombs of wealthy Egyptians.